 In this single center, retrospective study of mechanically ventilated patients who are hemodynamically stable, the placement of invasive arterial catheters was not associated with a change in mortality as compared to propensity-matched patients without invasive arterial catheters.
 Invasive arterial catheters were associated with an increased ICU length-of-stay, total length-of-stay, duration of mechanical ventilation, and increased arterial blood gas measurement.

 References

 Figure 1: Study Design

-Figure 2: Propensity score distribution plot comparing initial and matched scores between IAC and non-IAC groups.
+Figure 2: Propensity score distribution plot comparing the IAC and non-IAC groups before and after matching.

 Table 1.
 Baseline covariates between IAC and non-IAC groups in unmatched cohorts and propensity-matched cohorts